 The ice arena makes winter predictable

-The Volksgarten ice arena is not just a seasonal gimmick for Schallmoos.
+The Volksgarten ice arena is the clear winter anchor for Schallmoos.
 The city lists public skating from October to March, a covered outdoor hall and reduced youth prices.
-For teens, that means the whole district does not collapse once the weather gets colder or the days get darker.
+For teens, that means the district still has a planned winter block when days get darker.

 The important part is sequence.
 In winter, make the ice arena the main decision and add at most one short second step afterward.